jmstogsdill/ksu-esports-tournament-bot/README.md

 The following is a list of recommendations by our team for future capstone students looking to improve upon our work.

-- Screenshots can be included in a GitHub repository and embedded in README.md, simplifying the bot setup process
+- Screenshots can be included in a GitHub repository and embedded in README.md, simplifying the bot setup process.
 - When creating the bot application, specify just the bot permissions that are actually needed instead of using "Administrator", as this is not considered best practice.
 - Finish implementation of Docker support to provide a convenient and more portable alternative to normal setup.